 \subsection{Generative versus discriminative problems}

 Discriminative models, such as those used to represent individual choice components in compositional activity scheduling frameworks, seek to directly model the conditional probability $p(y | x)$, where $y$ is an output label/s and $x$ some input feature/s.
 For example, we might seek to predict if an input schedule belongs to someone who has access to a car, where $x$ is a schedule, and $y$ is a car ownership label.
-However, for this work, we wish to model $p(x | y)$, i.e. the probability of a schedule dependent on input labels.
-The key distinction between labels~$y$ and schedules~$x$ is that we can consider all possible values (i.e. the \emph{space}) of the labels to be known and well defined, whereas that is not the case for the schedule space.
+However, for this work, we wish to model the reverse, $p(x | y)$, i.e. the probability of a schedule dependent on input labels, such as car ownership.
+The key distinction between labels~$y$ and schedules~$x$ is that all possible values of the labels are known and defined, whereas that is not the case for all possible schedules.
 In the first case, where we seek to predict an output label, available data typically enumerates all possible output labels, but in the latter case, where we seek to predict schedules, available data does not enumerate all possible schedules.
 We use this \textit{reversed} notation throughout, i.e. $p(x | y)$, consistent with generative machine learning literature such as \cite{vae}.

 Consider a schedule aggregation of one-hour time steps and only two possible activity types.
 There are then $2^{24}$ (over 16 million) possible 24-hour activity schedules.
-More precise schedule representations, incorporating more activity types and finer temporal steps, quickly approach essentially infinite diversity.
+More precise schedule representations, incorporating more activity types and finer temporal steps, quickly approach an infinite choice-set size.
 In comparison, available datasets of human activity schedules typically contain only tens of thousands of samples.
 An important consideration for any modeller is therefore whether they wish to generate schedules not previously observed in the limited training data.
-To do so requires learning the distribution $p(x)$ (or for conditional-generation, $p(x \mid y)$), i.e. the probability distribution of all possible schedules.
+To do so requires learning the distribution $p(x \mid y)$, i.e. the probability distribution of all possible schedules.
 This is a distinctly \emph{generative modelling} problem.